 If you would close your eyes, would you be able to make a list of ten objects that are in the room?
 How was the last meal you had?
 Did you just eat or really enjoyed it?
-Could you notice the taste, texture, and temperature of the food, or did you just swallowed it without even chewing your bites properly?
+Could you notice the taste, texture, and temperature of the food, or did you just swallow it without even chewing your bites properly?
 After the meal realized that you ate much more than you needed as you were distracted by something else?
 How many times you have checked your smartphone while playing with your child?
 Or how many times you felt like you were on auto-pilot while driving, and could not even remember the roads you have passed by?

 You need to slow down my friend.
 Take a deep breath.
 You will not live this day again, your child will never be five years old again, your body will not appreciate the food shoved in fast causing all kinds of indigestion and unnecessary stress to your internal organs.